Can you tell who are professional photographers by equipment lists?

 How often do Snappr photographers service their cameras?
 Do they make it a requirement, hopefully.

-Compare the Photos
+Compare the photos

 Do the colours look natural, does the white wedding dress look yellow, do your guests have an orange look to their skin? we see this all the time.
 Without a calibrated screen the photographer can not guarantee correct colour adjustment.
 Ask the photographer about their colour correction process.
+Do they work to a photographer brief?

 But can you compare professional freelance photographers to non-professionals by their equipment?
 If their photos are great at hi res on a big screen and they can deliver reliable consistent results.
 They are a good photographer and equipment is secondary.